kitsudaiki/SakuraTree-Documentation/source/introduction.rst

     License: Apache License 2.0

     This repository contains the whole parser for the syntax.
 It use the GNU Bison parser generator to keep the parser easy to maintain.
-The files, which contains the scripts and are parsed here, will be named in the following document as *tree-files*.
+The files, which contains the scripts and are parsed here, will be named in the following document as *sakura-files*.

 **libKitsunemimiSakuraNetwork**